amjith/prompt_toolkit_tutorial/README.rst

        if __name__ == '__main__':
            main()

-   That's autocompletion and syntax highlighting in a mere 30 lines of code.
+   In about 30 lines of code we got ourselves an autocompleting, syntax highlighting REPL.
+Let's make it better.

 #.
 Styling the menus